French election rivals in final race for workers

 Firebrand leftist Jean-Luc Melenchon vowed to break up the Franco-German "Merkozy" leadership duo with conservative German Chancellor Angela Merkel which he said had imposed austerity on the people of Europe.

-He also said France should emulate Latin America's left-wing revolutions and nationalize oil company Total, as Argentina said this week it would do with its main energy firm.
+He also said France should emulate Latin America's left-wing revolutions and nationalise oil company Total, as Argentina said this week it would do with its main energy firm.

 "The revolutions in Latin America are a source of inspiration for us," he told foreign media at his headquarters in a disused shoe factory on the eastern edge of Paris.